×

 Norwegian and Oromo Language Family

 In Norwegian and Oromo history, you will get to know about Norwegian and Oromo language family.
 Go through all languages which belong to Afro-Asiatic Languages and Niger-Congo Languages and explore more about them.
 A language family is defined as group of languages that are derived from common ancestors.
 Norwegian is a part of Indo-European Family while Oromo is a part of Afro-Asiatic Family.
 The subgroup and branch of Norwegian is Germanic and Northern (Scandinavian) resp.
-The subgroup and branch of Oromo is Cushitic and Not Available resp.
+The subgroup and branch of Oromo is Cushitic and resp.
 Language families are subdivided into smaller units.
 Scripts used by these languages also depend upon their family.
 Check out the scripts used in Norwegian and Oromo language on Norwegian vs Oromo alphabets.
 You can also find which is the most widely spoken language in the world on Most Spoken Languages.

 Norwegian vs Oromo Language Rank

 It’s really interesting to find out Norwegian vs Oromo language rank.
 Norwegian and Oromo history gives you Norwegian and Oromo language rank.
-The Norwegian language rank is not available.
+The Norwegian language rank is 18.
 And Oromo language rank is 91.
 The language which is at the higher position has maximum number of native speakers.
 If you want to know the number of native speakers then go to Norwegian vs Oromo.